Placement preview

 How do I visualize art on my wall?

-Upload a photo of your wall, enter its measurements (width and height), then click 'Add Frame' to place a frame on the wall.
-You can drag it to reposition, resize it, change the frame style, and choose artwork from the curated gallery or upload your own image.
+Upload a photo of your wall, enter its measurements (width and height), then click 'Add Frame' to place a frame.
+Drag it to reposition, resize by pulling the corners, change the frame style, and choose artwork from the gallery or upload your own.

 What size art should I hang above a sofa?

 Artwork above a sofa should be about two-thirds to three-quarters the width of the sofa.
-For a standard 210 cm (84 inch) sofa, look for art that is 130 to 165 cm (50 to 65 inches) wide.
-The bottom edge of the art should be 15 to 20 cm above the sofa back.
+For a standard 210 cm sofa, target 130–165 cm of art or total arrangement.
+The bottom edge should sit 15–20 cm above the sofa back.

 How high should I hang pictures?

-The center of your artwork should be at eye level — typically 145 to 152 cm (57 to 60 inches) from the floor.
-This is the standard hanging height used by galleries and museums worldwide.
-When hanging above furniture, leave 15 to 20 cm between the furniture and the bottom of the frame.
+The center of your artwork should be at eye level — typically 145 to 152 cm from the floor.
+This is the standard used by galleries and museums worldwide.
+When hanging above furniture, leave 15–20 cm between the furniture and the bottom of the frame.

 Can I plan a gallery wall layout?